Crossroads gatherings are back face-to-face. Find out more

 On May 8, Australia's Prime Minister outlined a national three stage plan for loosening these restrictions.
 Each state has discretion over how it defines and when it implements each stage.
 Tasmania is currently in stage three, which limits gatherings to 250 people including kids.
 This makes meeting in person both possible and feasible, though it will look and feel different as we adopt a range of measures to reduce the risk of transmission.
 (For more information on restrictions and coronavirus visit: coronavirus.tas.gov.au)

 Our gatherings have resumed.
-However, we have limited numbers each week to ensure we comply with all CoVid-19 safety precautions.
+We have plans in place to ensure we comply with all CoVid-19 safety precautions.

 From term three, our youth group (XYZ) and most growth groups will start meeting in person again, though some will remain on Zoom.
 Zoom might also come in handy if the members of a group have coughs and colds that mean they can't meet in person, particularly over winter.